ortegaalejandro/nm-trails/README.md

 ## Setting up development environment

 First you'll need to install NodeJS if you haven't already.
-This will vary depending on your operating system and package manager ([here are the instructions for Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04) for example).
+This will vary depending on your operating system and package manager.

+ - Try [the Node downloads page](https://nodejs.org/en/download/) if you're using macOS or Windows
+ - If you're using Linux, you might try [the package manager instructions page](https://nodejs.org/en/download/package-manager/).

 After they're installed, you should be able to run the following to check the versions of `node` and `npm`:

     node --version
     npm --version